On the hunt for a home in Eatonton? These houses are on the market - NewsBreak

 On the hunt for a home in Eatonton?
 These houses are on the market

 (Eatonton, GA) New construction?
 An art-deco masterpiece?
 These listings in Eatonton will give you a sense of what you can find on the market today.
-Whether you’re looking for a modest two-bedroom or something more spacious, there are options here to suit a range of buyers.
+Whether you’re looking for a place to raise a family or retire, these listings show the exciting array that’s being offered.

 Check out these listings from our classifieds: